Welcome to Duke Student Government!

 What is DSG?

-Duke Student Government (DSG) is the official representative body of undergraduates, working to enhance student life through advocacy, policy initiatives, and programming.
-With over 100 students across five committees, a cabinet, and an executive board, we collaborate with administrators and student organizations to improve academics, campus life, and Duke’s connection with Durham.
+Duke Student Government (DSG) is the official representative body of undergraduates, working to enhance student life through advocacy, policy initiatives, and specialized programming.
+With over 100 students across five committees, a Presidential cabinet, research unit, judiciary, and an executive board, we collaborate with administrators and student organizations to meaningfully enhance the undergraduate experience.

 DSG is built by students, for students.
 Whether you want to voice concerns, start an initiative, or get involved in leadership, we are here to support you.
-Join us and help shape Duke’s future!
+Join us and help make a better Duke for future generations.

 How do I join?